This blog may contain affiliate links. Read our disclosure policy for more info.

 What happens if you combine great food with an evening of entertainment?
 Well, you get the dinner theater experience, which can be heaps of fun for small and large groups alike.

-Jubilations Dinner Theatre is situated in the West Edmonton Mall and is a great spot to spend the evening with friends and family.
+Jubilations Dinner Theatre is situated in the West Edmonton Mall and is a great spot to spend the evening with friends and family of all ages.
 The cast puts on hilarious parodies of popular movies, music, and TV shows, making you feel as if you’re part of the show!

 The Mayfield Dinner Theatre is a classy venue that can be found on the west end of the city.
 Attached to the DoubleTree Hilton Hotel, the production quality of this venue is awesome – it’s even rated as Canada’s top dinner theatre!

-With its dazzling roaring twenties theme, Spotlight Cabaret is situated less than a two-minute walk from the Old Strathcona Farmers’ Market and offers a dinner entertainment experience like no other.
+With its dazzling roaring twenties theme, Spotlight Cabaret is situated less than a two-minute walk from the Old Strathcona Farmers’ Market just off Whyte Ave.
+It offers a dinner entertainment experience like no other, featuring an intimate venue with adult-only comedy shows.
 Their first-class menu features tasty dishes using local ingredients, such as succulent beef sirloin or baked eggplant parmesan.
-Beginning at 6 pm, the entire experience lasts approximately 3 hours.
-Tickets for this venue begin at $60 CAD.
+Beginning at 6 pm, the entire experience lasts approximately 3 hours and tickets for this venue begin at $60 CAD.

 The Francis Winspear Centre for Music, or the Winspear Center for short, is a performing arts complex located in the heart of downtown Edmonton.
 If you’re interested in experiencing some arts and culture during your trip, this is the place to go!